GarciaInes/Scrum-Mastering/Retro/Questions.md

 * There are many unknowns/things changing fast/this is complex stuff. so we all make mistakes.
 * What are the assumptions that we are making?
 * What else could this be/could we investigate/have left out?
+* How do we want to behave/choose/decide/act when things get difficult?
 * What may be in our way?
 * Ok, thats one side, let's hear some dissent. who's got something to add? lets have some give-take.
 * Bob, what are you hearing that resonates?/concerns? (bring people into the conversation)